-The fees for the LLM in International Business Law for the 2013/2014 year will be $28,620 CAD (plus ancillary fees and a $15 registration fee per term).
+The fees for the LLM in International Business Law for the 2014/2015 year is set out below (a $15 registration fee per term also applies).
 The tuition is due in full prior to enrollment in classes.
 Note: fees are subject to change without notice.

 Textbooks and course materials are included in your tuition, and do not have to be purchased separately.